alongd/RMG-Py/documentation/source/users/arkane/output.rst

 ========

-A log file containing similar information to that displayed on the console during CanTherm execution is also automatically saved.
-This file has the name ``cantherm.log`` and is found in the same directory as the output file.
+A log file containing similar information to that displayed on the console during Arkane execution is also automatically saved.
+This file has the name ``Arkane.log`` and is found in the same directory as the output file.
 The log file accepts logging messages at an equal or greater level of detail than the console; thus, it is often useful (and recommended) to examine both if something unexpected has occurred.

-The ``examples/cantherm`` directory contains both CanTherm input files and the resulting output files.
+The ``examples/arkane`` directory contains both Arkane input files and the resulting output files.

 Species Dictionary
 ==================

-Any species that had the ``thermo()`` method called and had the structure defined in the cantherm input file will also have an RMG style adjacency list representation in ``species_dictionary.txt``.
+Any species that had the ``thermo()`` method called and had the structure defined in the Arkane input file will also have an RMG style adjacency list representation in ``species_dictionary.txt``.
 This allows the user to input the corresponding thermo and kinetics into RMG in various ways described in the RMG user guide.